 Once you end up with a portrait video you are basically in the damage control mode and in this article will show you how to convert your portrait videos to the landscape format.

-Wondershare Filmora is one of the rare video editing programs on the market today that allows you to export horizontally oriented videos, and this video editing software also enables you to export 1:1 aspect ratio videos that are perfectly suited for Instagram.
-You can customize the aspect ratio to fit the demands of your project and the Wondershare's software also provides superb video editing tools that will enable you to create amazing videos.
+Filmora is one of the rare video editing programs on the market today that allows you to export horizontally oriented videos, and this video editing software also enables you to export 1:1 aspect ratio videos that are perfectly suited to Instagram.
+You can customize the aspect ratio to fit the demands of your project and Filmora also provides superb video editing tools that will enable you to create amazing videos.

 The common way to convert vertically oriented videos to landscape format is to simply crop the video, but if you choose to use this method be aware that you'll probably lose around two-thirds of the shot.

 Double click on Filmora's desktop icon on your PC or Mac to start the program.
-Once the welcome screen appears, set the project aspect ratio to 16:9 (Widescreen) and click on the Full Feature Mode to start your new project.
+Once the welcome screen appears, click New Project to start to convert the video to the landscape.

 Import the portrait video you want to edit into the Filmora video editing software by clicking on the Import drop-down menu and then select the Import Media Files option.
 Drag and drop the video clip from Filmora's media panel to the timeline.
 Once you place the clip on the timeline you'll be able to see black bars on both sides of the video in the preview window.